At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 The cemetery seemed to tilt.

-I looked at him, then at his mother, then back at the stone with Ava and Mia smiling out from it in the sunlight of a day that no longer belonged to me.
+I looked at him, then at his mother, then back at the gravestone where Ava and Mia smiled out from a summer afternoon that no longer belonged to me.

 “Demi?”
 I repeated.